TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/Buck/LM2596/HW-816/readme.md

 The **HW-816** is a buck converter based on the *LM2596* regulator from Texas Instruments.
 It comes with a three-digit 7-segment voltmeter and four buttons.

 This buck converter is exceptional in the way its output voltage is set.
-Rather than using a manual multi-turn potentiometer, the output voltage can be lowered or raised in small increments of *0.02V/0.1V* by two push buttons.
+Rather than using a conventional multi-turn potentiometer, the output voltage can be lowered or raised in small increments of *0.02V/0.1V* by two push buttons.

 The board is occasionally available for under EUR 3.00 in which case it serves very well as a cheap and small versatile mini bench power supply.